 For student who are higher-achieving in academics, there are myriad options that will provide academic challenges, opportunities and experiences.
 Some offer scholarship benefits and others provide academic rigor that will be reflected on your transcript upon graduation.

-Presidential Scholars Competition
+Presidential Scholars Competition (First-Year Students only)

 The Presidential Scholars competition takes place in the fall of each academic year, allowing top high school seniors to compete for major scholarships at NMU.
 Any student is invited to apply for the competition, on the conditions that they have an ACT composite score of 24 or higher (or an SAT combined score in math and critical reading of 1090 or higher) AND a cumulative (ninth, tenth, and eleventh grads) high school GPA of 3.50 or higher.
 With a variety of scholarships available, there are numerous opportunities to help alleviate financial stress for academically driven students.